OWASP/owasp-mastg/docs/MASTG/techniques/android/MASTG-TECH-0026.md

 Non-rooted devices have the benefit of replicating an environment that the application is intended to run on.

-Thanks to tools like @@@objection, you can patch the app in order to test it like if you were on a rooted device (but of course being jailed to that one app).
+Thanks to tools like #MASTG-TOOL-0038, you can patch the app in order to test it like if you were on a rooted device (but of course being jailed to that one app).
 To do that you have to perform one additional step: [patch the APK](https://github.com/sensepost/objection/wiki/Patching-Android-Applications#patching---patching-an-apk "patching - patching an APK") to include the [Frida gadget](https://www.frida.re/docs/gadget/ "Frida Gadget") library.

 Now you can use objection to dynamically analyze the application on non-rooted devices.